 Methods and tools for life cycle oriented vehicle engineering

 The automotive industry is currently undergoing a transition it has never before experienced.
-Increasing public awareness for impacts on the environment, such as climate change, and human health, such as particular matter emissions, are affecting every aspect of doing business.
+Increasing public awareness for impacts on the environment, such as climate change, and human health, such as particulate matter emissions, are affecting every aspect of doing business.
 Inner city driving restrictions for Diesel cars are looming, emission regulation is becoming ever more stringent and penalties for non-compliance are skyrocketing.

 At the same time, more and more people around the globe are moving into cities.
 The mobility demand of urban populations pose an immense challenge to providers of mobility solutions: congestion, lack of parking spaces, interaction with pedestrians and cyclists prohibit the continuation of doing business as usual.